Glifaa is governed according to by-laws adopted by the membership.

 As amended in parts, September 2022

 The name of the organization shall be glifaa, all lowercase except where standard rules of American English grammar require capitalization, hereafter referred to as “the organization”.

 ARTICLE II: Purpose and Independence

 Section 2.
 The organization is independent of the U.S. government and of any agency thereof.
-The organization may, as a majority vote of the Board of Directors determines, freely associate itself with an agency of the U.S. government under programs intended to support employee affinity groups.
+The organization may, as a majority vote of the Board of Directors determines, freely associate itself with an agency of the U.S. government under programs intended to support employee organizations/employee affinity groups.
 The organization is non-partisan and independent of any other non-profit, political, or lobbying group, association, or organization.

 ARTICLE III: Membership

 Section 1.
 In administering membership and affiliation, the organization, its officers, members, and affiliates shall make no distinction solely on the basis of race, color, religion, national origin, citizenship, sex (including pregnancy and gender identity), age, marital status, sexual orientation, political affiliation, disability, military service, or one’s involvement with legally protected activity (such as the EEO process or reporting prohibited personal practices or waste of public funds, violations of the law, or abuse of authority).
 Membership in or affiliation with glifaa is not indicative of a particular sexual orientation or gender identity.

 Section 2.
 Full membership in the organization, based on a shared belief in the purposes of the organization as delineated in Article II, is open to: all active or retired employees of the Department of State, USAID, FCS, FAS, the U.S. Peace Corps, Millennium Challenge Corporation (MCC), and foreign affairs units of other U.S. government agencies; all partners and spouses of such active or retired employees; and all contract employees who, during the term of their full membership, are assigned to work in the aforementioned institutions and bear a valid identification badge issued by one of those agencies.